Global Recruiters, Dubai, UAE

 683-686 Sheikh Zayed Street might also be used

-- Contact names at the UAE Ministry of the Interior might be one of
+- Contact names at the UAE Ministry of the Interior might be given as one of

 - Saif Abdullah Al Shafar